iljakuklic/iljakuklic.github.io/posts/2015-04-01-hello-internets.md

 This place is going to be a storage space for [my](/about.html) ideas and thoughts.
 Unorganized and messy.
-Sometimes looking more like it was written by a ranodm bad pun generator rather than a human being.
+Sometimes looking more like it was written by a random bad pun generator rather than a human being.
 Containing a weird mixture of small hidden gems (I hope there will be some eventually) and a heap of toxic and otherwise dangerous or at least utterly useless material